jxcv0/xengine/README.md

 ### Others ...

 ## TODO's
-- Async Resource loading functions return (std::future?)
+- Async Resource loading functions return (std::future?).
+- Default asset to load in the case of failure.